 \subsection{Mask Decoder}

 We employ SAM's Two-way Transformer \citep{kirillov2023segment} as the mask decoder.
 The image encoder of InstructBLIP encodes the forgery image.
-The resulting features from the Q-former are then enhanced through cross attention with FPN's regional prompts.
+The resulting features from the Q-former are then enhanced through cross-attention with the FPN's regional prompts.
 These enriched features are subsequently fed into the Two-way Transformer to predict the forgery mask $\hat{M}$.
-The cross entropy loss is performed: $\mathcal{L}_{m} = -\frac{1}{HW}\log M_{ij}\log \hat{M}_{ij}$, where $H,W$ is the height and width of image.
+The cross-entropy loss is applied: